urban-tep/DDF-SDD/source/architecture/bc-pc/ProcessingandIngestionControl.rst

 .. req:: TS-ICD-350
   :show:

-  (Resource utilization reporting interface) Processing and Ingestion Control provides scripts for processing report generation and to transfer them to teh Reporting component of the Portal.
-Report generation is done operator-controlled.
+  (Resource utilization reporting interface) Processing and Ingestion Control provides scripts for processing report generation and to transfer them to the Reporting component of the Portal.

 .. req:: TS-ICD-080
   :show:

-  (Accounting collection API) Processing and Ingestion Control provides scripts for processing report generation and to transfer them to teh Reporting component of the Portal.
-Report generation is done operator-controlled.
+  (Accounting collection API) Processing and Ingestion Control provides scripts for processing report generation and to transfer them to the Reporting component of the Portal.

 .. req:: TS-ICD-090
   :show: